michael-hartmann/caps/docs/manual/manual.rst

 .. figure:: images/overview.pdf
    :scale: 100 %

-   Experiments in the plane-sphere geometry.
+   The aspect ratio :math:`R/L` used in experiments in the plane-sphere geometry is shown by the red stripes.
 The blue area indicates the aspect ratios that are accessible using CaPS.
-The inset depicts the plane-sphere geometry.
+The inset depicts the plane-sphere geometry where a sphere of radius :math:`R` is placed at a distance :math:`L` from a plane.

 Features
 --------